 Non-Hodgkin lymphoma is the fifth most common diagnosis of pediatric cancer in children under the age of 15 years, and it accounts for approximately 7 percent of childhood cancers in the developed world.
 In the United States, approximately 800 new pediatric NHL cases are diagnosed annually, with an incidence of 10 to 20 cases per million people per year.
-High-grade lymphomas such as lymphoblastic and small non cleaved lymphomas are the most common types of NHL observed in children and young adults.
+High-grade lymphomas, such as lymphoblastic and small noncleaved lymphomas, are the most common types of NHL observed in children and young adults.

-Lymphomas are rare in infants (≤1 percent) and account for approximately 4, 14, 22, and 25 percent of neoplasms in children age 1 to 4, 5 to 9, 10 to 14, and 15 to 19 years, respectively.
+Lymphomas are rare in infants (≤1 percent) and account for approximately 4, 14, 22, and 25 percent of neoplasms in children aged 1 to 4, 5 to 9, 10 to 14, and 15 to 19 years, respectively.
 There is a male predominance, and whites are more commonly affected than African Americans.

 The common histological finding of Non-Hodgkin lymphoma includes follicular pattern and diffuse pattern.
-Follicular lymphoma shows a follicular pattern where uniform nodularity is seen throughout the lymph node and little variation in size and shape of follicle.
+Follicular lymphoma shows a follicular pattern where uniform nodularity is seen throughout the lymph node and little variation in the size and shape of the follicle.
 The diffuse pattern shows the normal architecture of the lymph node effaced by the infiltration of small lymphocytes.
 In Burkitt lymphoma, the lymph node is completely effaced with a monomorphic infiltrate of lymphocytes.
 There are clear spaces interspersed with reactive histiocytes containing phagocytic debris.

 History and Physical

 Patients present with complaints of fever, weight loss, or night sweats, also known as B symptoms.
 Systemic B symptoms are more common in patients with a high-grade variant of non-Hodgkin lymphoma.
-More than two-thirds of the patient presents with painless peripheral lymphadenopathy.
+More than two-thirds of the patient present with painless peripheral lymphadenopathy.
 Waxing and waning episodes of lymphadenopathy, along with other symptoms, can be seen in low-grade lymphoma.
 Patients have different presentations and vary according to the site involved.
-Clinical features of the patients according to the subtypes, are:
+Clinical features of the patients, according to the subtypes, are:

 Burkitt Lymphoma: Patients often have rapidly increasing tumor masses.
 This type of lymphoma may present with tumor lysis syndrome.

-Endemic (African) form may have jaw or facial bone tumors in 50 to 60 percent of cases.
+Endemic (African) forms may have jaw or facial bone tumors in 50 to 60 percent of cases.
 The primary involvement of the abdomen is less common.
 The primary tumor can spread to extranodal sites like the mesentery, ovary, testis, kidney, breast, and meninges.

 The patients with immunodeficiency-related Burkitt Lymphoma have presentation according to the signs or symptoms related to the underlying immunodeficiency (e.g., AIDS, congenital immunodeficiency, acquired immunodeficiency due to hematopoietic or solid organ transplantation).
 Immunodeficiency-related cases most often involve lymph nodes, bone marrow, and CNS.